This section addresses many of the most frequently asked questions about preparing for the Data-Driven Fasting 30-Day Challenge.

 - Make sure you don’t have food on your fingers when you test.

 - Data-Driven Fasting Challenge

-- Data-Driven Fasting
+- Data-Driven Fasting Program

 - QuickStart Guide